-The Polymer Gas Separation Membrane Database contains inputs of which some or all permeability data for CO2, CH4 and N2 was missing.
-Upon imputation of the database, the gas selectivity of the candidates with missing values were examined using the imputed gas permeability to identify potential candidates with good CO2/CH4 and CO2/N2 selectivity.
+Next, we moved on to explore whether our imputed database could reveal promising selectivities that were not originally reported in the Gas Separation Membrane Database.
 As shown in Fig. 5a and b, most of the candidates with missing values had potentially limited gas selectivity for CO2/CH4 and CO2/N2.
-However, the KAUST-PI-1 reported by Pinnau et al.[17], of which the CO2 permeability was not been reported in the database, was found to have a predicted CO2/CH4 selectivity above the Robeson 2008 upper bound and predicted CO2/N2.

-shown in Fig. 5c.
+However, the KAUST-PI-1 reported by Pinnau et al.[17], of which the CO2 permeability was not been reported in the database, was found to have a predicted CO2/CH4 selectivity above the Robeson 2008 upper bound and predicted CO2/N2 selectivity close to the Robeson 2008 upper bound.
+The molecular structures of KAUST-PI-1 and PIM-1 are shown in Fig. 5c and d.
 Based purely on the ML predictions from existing data in the Polymer Gas Separation Membrane Database, we identified that KAUST-PI-1 has potentially high CO2/CH4 selectivity and good CO2/N2 selectivity.

-Our assumption was confirmed by further review of the literature, where we found another report on KAUST-PI-1 by Pinnau et al.[45], which was not included in the Polymer Gas Separation Membrane Database.
+Our assumption for KAUST-PI-1 was confirmed by further review of the literature, where we found another report on KAUST-PI-1 by Pinnau et al.[45], which was not included in the Polymer Gas Separation Membrane Database.
 The permeability of KAUST-PI-1 for CO2, CH4, as well as N2 was reported as an average value from two films.
-It was found that the KAUST-PI-1 exhibited excellent $CO_2/CH_4$ selectivity, which was above the Robeson 2008 upper bound (as we predicted), while the $CO_2/N_2$ selectivity was good but just below the Robeson 2008 upper bound (we predicted it to be close to the upper bound).
-The comparison of the $CO_2/CH_4$ and $CO_2/N_2$ selectivity of our prediction and the experimental measurement is shown in Table 4.
-The agreement between experimental measurements that are not recorded in the Polymer Gas Separation Membrane Database and the ML prediction indicates that it has the potential to reanalyse historical data and identify potentially "missed" polymers with promising gas selectivity.
+It was found that the KAUST-PI-1 exhibited excellent CO2/CH4 selectivity, which was above the Robeson 2008 upper bound (as we predicted), while the CO2/N2 selectivity was good but just below the Robeson 2008 upper bound (we predicted it to be close to the upper bound).
+The comparison of the CO2/CH4 and CO_2/N_2 selectivity of our prediction and the experimental measurement is shown in Table 5.
+The cross validation between experimental measurements that are not recorded in the Polymer Gas Separation Membrane Database and the ML prediction indicates that it is possible to reanalyse historical data and identify potentially "missed" polymers with promising gas selectivity using our ML imputation model.

-CO 2 permeability CO 2 /N 2 selectivity CO 2 /CH 4 selectivity Above the CO 2 /N 2 bound a Above CO 2 /CH 4 bound a

-BLR prediction 2290 b 26 b 28 b No Yes

-Experimental measurement 2398 22 23 No Yes
+CO 2 permeability CO 2 /N 2 selectivity CO 2 /CH 4 selectivity Above the CO 2 /N 2 bound ^a Above CO 2 /CH 4 bound ^a KAUST- BLI predict BLR prediction 2290 ^b 26 ^b 28 ^b No Yes PI-1 Experimental measurement 2398 22 23 No Yes

-Table 4 Comparison of the $CO_2/CH_4$ and $CO_2/N_2$ selectivity of the KAUST-PI-1 of our ML prediction and the experimental report[45].
+Table 5 Comparison of the CO_2/CH_4 and CO_2/N_2 selectivity of the ML prediction and experimental report for KAUST-PI-1 [45] and PIM-1[46].